Apostille of an official document before translation

 Where do I get this done?

-For UK documents, an apostille is issued by the UK Foreign and Commonwealth Office and can be done in person (Norfolk House West, 437 Silbury Boulevard) in central Milton Keynes or by post.
+For UK documents, an apostille is issued by the UK Foreign and Commonwealth Office and can now only be done by post (Old address: Norfolk House West, 437 Silbury Boulevard, New Address:PO Box 6255, Milton Keynes, MK10 1XX).

 It will cost £30 per document.

 For further information visit the FCO's website on Legalisation

 For documents issued in other countries, contact your nearest consulate/embassy of the issuing State or Ministry of Foriegn Affairs if in your own country.

 • Our 24 hour/7 day week operation means you get your quality translation on time.